TNychka/Pathfinder2eConversion/README.md

 3. Open the install module dialogue
 4. Copy paste the above manifest URL directly into the Manifest URL box at the bottom of the window and click install.

+# Pathbuilder JSON - Version 1.6.6
+The Pathbuilder JSON is available for personal use by adding the JSON from the `https://github.com/TNychka/Pathfinder2eConversion/releases/latest/download/.json`

-# Pathfinder's Guide to Eberron  - Version 1.6.2
+# Pathfinder's Guide to Eberron  - Version 1.6.7

 The Pathfinder's guide to Eberron is a homebrew conversion of the Pathfinder 2e mechanics to support the world and Lore of Eberron.
 It would be prohibitive to provide all of the lore that Eberron has developed over the years - and any lore provided by this guide would be poorly repeated imitations of better summaries.
 This guide uses the following books as references and will provide page numbers to learn more.
 [D&D 3 Eberron Campaign Setting](https://www.dmsguild.com/product/28474/Eberron-Campaign-Setting-3e) by Keith Baker, [Exploring Eberron](https://www.dmsguild.com/product/315887/Exploring-Eberron) by Keith Baker, and the [Eberronicon](https://www.dmsguild.com/product/297249/Eberronicon-A-Pocket-Guide-to-the-World).
 All of these are available for purchase on the [Dungeon Masters Guild](https://www.dmsguild.com/) and provide all of the background information you might need to run the world of Eberron.